DrSnowbird/rdf4j-docker/README.md

 ./deploy.sh
 ```

-If you your WAR files need to use additional Docker ports, you will need to modify '.env' file to add additional ports mapping.
+If your WAR files need to use additional Docker ports, you will need to modify '.env' file to add additional ports mapping.

 # Setting a specific password for the admin account
 -------------------------------------------------